patty-chow/documentdb-extension-playground/README.md

 ## Licensing

 This repository is provided under the MIT License.
-The sample healthcare data is fictional and created for educational purposes only.
+The sample e-commerce data is fictional and created for educational purposes only.